The Best Restaurants in Ixtapa Zihuatanejo

-The twin resort of Ixtapa-Zihuatanejo is located in the state of Guerrero on the Pacific coast of Mexico, about 140 miles northwest of Acapulco.
-Only five miles separate the two destinations and they complement each other very nicely.
+The twin resort of Ixtapa-Zihuatanejo is located in Guerrero’s state on the Pacific coast of Mexico, about 140 miles northwest of Acapulco.
+Only five miles separate the two destinations, and they complement each other very nicely.
 If you’re looking for five-star luxury in a modern resort, Ixtapa is the place to stay, whereas if you’d prefer to be in a more down-to-earth beach town with plenty of charm but simpler amenities and lower prices, Zihuatanejo is probably for you.

 Both places have lovely beaches, great restaurants, plenty of activities – especially in or on the water, colorful tropical vegetation, and are framed by the dramatic Sierra Madre Mountains.
-The aesthetic and lifestyle in each is quite different, so if you fancy a change in ambience you can just hop into a taxi and go see how the other half lives.
-Zihuatanejo is the more intimate of the two and has the feel of a fishing village which has outgrown itself to become a medium-sized resort town, which in fact is what it is.
+The aesthetic and lifestyle in each are quite different, so if you fancy a change in the ambiance, you can hop into a taxi and see how the other half lives.
+Zihuatanejo is the more intimate of the two and has the feel of a fishing village, which has outgrown itself to become a medium-sized resort town, which in fact, is what it is.

 Ixtapa has a more open feel and features boulevards lined with luxury hotels owned by the prestigious chains, shopping malls, manicured gardens, two golf courses, and a gleaming marina.
 They take their food very seriously in this part of the world.
 Every March, there is an Ixtapa-Zihuatanejo Food & Wine Festival that allows you to go on different food and restaurant tours and attend seminars and workshops with some of the world’s best chefs.
 To find good restaurants in the area, check out Playa Troncones just north of Ixtapa; it’s a lovely laid-back beach with some nice restaurants.